-- 1. Hospital accommodations in a semi-private room (or intensive care unit when Medically Necessary) for each approved inpatient day. - 2.
-Hospital ancillary services and supplies including: - ➤ General Nursing Services - > Use of operating, diagnostic, cystoscopic, and delivery rooms - Surgical and anesthetic supplies, splints, casts and dressings - > Oxygen, drugs & medical equipment used during confinement - Laboratory and x-ray examinations, physiotherapy and/or hydrotherapy - ➤ Skilled Nursing Facility Limit of 120 days of confinement for any single disability, if approved by the Review Organization.
-Separate periods of inpatient confinement will be considered to be for the same disability unless the confinements were due to entirely unrelated causes, or unless: - For the Employee, confinements are separated by a return to work or the status of availability for work; or - For your Dependents, confinements are separated by at least three months. - ➤ Preadmission testing for outpatient diagnostic x-ray and/or laboratory testing prior to and in conjunction with a scheduled hospitalization. - ➤ Hospital stays in connection with childbirth for the mother or newborn child for at least 48 hours following normal delivery, or 96 hours following a cesarean section.
-Stays in excess of those time frames should be reviewed by the Review Organization.
-Routine nursery care for a newborn infant for the days in excess of 48 hours (or 96 hours as applicable) for the days that the mother's Hospital confinement is approved are also covered. - All covered services directly related to a hospitalization for dental services that are determined to be Medically Necessary to safeguard the health of the patient.
+- 1. Hospital accommodations in a semi-private room (or intensive care unit when medically necessary) for each approved inpatient day. - 2.
+Hospital ancillary services and supplies including: - General nursing services - Use of operating, diagnostic, cystoscopic, and delivery rooms - Surgical and anesthetic supplies, splints, casts and dressings - Oxygen, drugs & medical equipment used during confinement - Laboratory and x-ray examinations, physiotherapy and/or hydrotherapy - 3.
+Skilled Nursing Facility Limit of 120 days of confinement for any single disability, if approved by the Review Organization.
+Separate periods of inpatient confinement will be considered to be for the same disability unless the confinements were due to entirely unrelated causes (or unless for your Dependents, confinements are separated by at least three months). - 4.
+Preadmission testing for outpatient diagnostic x-ray and/or laboratory testing prior to and in conjunction with a scheduled hospitalization. - 5.
+Hospital stays in connection with childbirth for the mother or newborn child for at least 48 hours following normal delivery, or 96 hours following a cesarean section.
+Stays in excess of those time-frames should be reviewed by the Review Organization.
+Routine nursery care for a newborn infant for the days in excess of 48 hours (or 96 hours as applicable) for the days that the mother's Hospital confinement is approved are also covered. - 6.
+All covered services directly related to a hospitalization for dental services that are determined to be Medically Necessary to safeguard the health of the patient.